KendalUTD/QWIC_Phase1/README.md

-# kwic
+# Cyberminer

+This python project consists of two modules:

-A simple Key Word In Context (KWIC) application.
+* __kwic__ - a simple implementation for a Key Word In Context system.
+* __cyberminer__ - a flask application which provides a frontend for a simple web search engine.
+This web search engine makes use of _kwic_ to query search results stored in a local database.

 ## Prerequisites